mikaelbr/frp-piano/blogpost.md

 blocks.

-The reactive nature of FRP, is perfect for doing UI interaction and/or animation, be it input from form fields, clicks, key press, scrolling or what have you.
+The reactive nature of FRP, is perfect for doing UI interaction and/or animation, be it input from form fields, clicks, key presses, scrolling or what have you.
 We'll see more about this when implementing the collaborative piano.